ampx/bookmark/docs/web-api.md

 ### Error Response

-Any issues with the request or bookmark service internal errors with result in:
+Any issues with the request or bookmark service internal errors will result in:

 ```json
 {